|Frostburg Lions Club

 what you are to do when several beautiful opportunities present themselves at the same door.
 I

-of the blind, and was called into existence by the sightless themselves.
-It is national and
+the blind, and was called into existence by the sightless themselves.
+It is national and international

-worthwhile everywhere by increasing their economic value and giving them the joy of normal
+increasing their economic value and giving them the joy of normal activity.

 Try to imagine how you would feel if you were suddenly stricken blind today.
 Picture yourself